What foods are high in purines, is a common question from gout sufferers. If you want a simple answer, you should see my list of Purine Rich Foods.

 What Foods Are High In Purines?
 Assessment of Covariates

-In order to get the best view of the affect of purines on the incidence of gout, it is usual in this type of statistical study to collect data on other factors.
+In order to get the best view of the effect of purines on the incidence of gout, it is usual in this type of statistical study to collect data on other factors.
 This is done to test if the trends shown in the results of the study are due to purines, or some other, confounding, factor.
 For this study, the authors also collected data on weight, regular medications, and medical conditions.

 Ascertainment of New Cases of Gout